hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 In this step the relationships between sales (in dollars) and other features are explored and visualized.

 # 2. Modeling Sales:
-In this step the unique dataset I put together is used to predict yearly sales per county in Iowa using data from the previous year.
+In this step the unique dataset I put together is used to predict yearly liquor sales per county in Iowa using data from the previous year.

 -----------------------------------------------------------------------------------------------------------